 To put it another way, it’s a fraudulent plan that pays investors’ returns with their own money or the money paid by later investors rather than with money made by the person or business that’s conducting the operation.

 This does sound like a pyramid scheme, and it is.
-The main difference between a pyramid scheme and a Ponzi scheme is that in a Ponzi scheme, no real product or service is being exchanged for money.
+The main difference between a pyramid scheme and a Ponzi scheme is that in a Ponzi scheme, no real product or service is exchanged for money.

 The scheme is named after Charles Ponzi, who became notorious for using the technique in the 1920s.
 The idea has been successfully imitated by many criminals since.